 How long can I soak?

-Overnight, day-use, and spa guests may come and go from the Repose Pools at your leisure.
-We do ask guests to distance from each other, and there is plenty of room among the Repose Pools to do so.
+Overnight, day-use, and spa guests may come and go from the thermal pools at your leisure.
+We do ask guests to distance from each other, and there is plenty of room among the thermal pools to do so.

 Are the pools open in rain or snow?